jap264/quake4mod/README.md

 #	-a HUD demonstrating your mind is bouncing to show your health is below max.
 #	-a HUD that will turn red when you're attacked.
 #	-the HUD will fade away when you are close to death, so the player can see clearer.
-#	-a ghost of you're your most previous run will appear after your first run.
+#	-a ghost of you're your farthest run will appear after your first run.